doshmajhan/Sahara/README.md

-# Sandshrew
+### Sandshrew
 Multiple scripts that come together to make a botnet over DNS

-Beacons
+#eacon.sh
 The script that will reside on the users machine, making callbacks to the DNS server and executing commands.

-Sandshrew
+#sandshrew.sh

-program that allows you to enter a script to be pushed to the beacons, or enter commands manually.
+Program that allows you to enter a script to be pushed to the beacons, or enter commands manually.